mohit-madan/Navigo/README.md

-## Next.js App Router Course - Starter
+## Navigo AI

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+Navigo AI allows you to generate automatation workflows for your business processes using text prompts.
+It can connect multiple apps and solve all use cases related to sales, marketing, finance and community management.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, visit the [website](https://navigohq.com/)